Jambo-sudo/Historical-document-layout-analysis/README.md

 * Image name:"example.jpg"
 * Image path:"/home/appuser/detectron2_repo/code/static/result"

 The labels part including all the labels detected in our input image and the number of each label.
 Since we use MongoDB to store these data, if necessary, the inference results can do regular search.
+In this project, we have implemented basic search and filtering functions by labels.
+Users can enter the image title (or part of the title) to search for matching results.
+Or enter "jpg" to view all the results, because all our result are in jpg format.
+After getting the results, the user can also select one or more of the 6 labels to filter the results.
+For example, if the user selects "text" + "caption", then we will only display the results that contain both types of labels.

 ### Backend
 Since our inference part is written in Python, naturally we hope to build the backend through Python.
 In this project, we use the flask framework.
 Flask is good enough for this project, and it can be scaled up easily if necessary.
 Flask is used to achieve the following two tasks: